pronamic/wp-pronamic-domain-mapping/readme.txt

 == Upgrade Notice ==

+= 1.0.0 =
+Thanks for using the Pronamic Domain Mapping plugin!
+As always, this update is very strongly recommended.

 = 0.1.3 =
 Thanks for using the Pronamic Domain Mapping plugin!
 As always, this update is very strongly recommended.